ADI Part 1 is a test of your driving knowledge and ability to spot hazards.

 There is no need to pay anybody for part one training because you can learn everything you need to know for this yourself.

-Because you have unlimited attempts at ADI part 1 there’s not so much pressure for specialised training.
-Simply order the books and study at home.
+Because you have unlimited attempts at ADI part 1 there’s not so much need for specialised training and it’s easy to do it yourself.

 Then it’s on to ADI part 2.